-The inspection of two warrant files did not identify any issues of non-compliance.
+The inspection of two warrant files was conducted in the first round of inspections for 2016-17 in November 2016.
+This inspection did not identify any issues of non-compliance.
 All documents were present on the files and no deficiencies were noted.